palmetto/sd-tailwind/README.md

 ## Contributions Welcome!

-We encourage contribution to make this suite of transforms and formats better!
+We encourage contributions to make this suite of transforms and formats better!